fouadsfarijlani/HU-fundamentals-of-data-science-work/week-05/README.md

   1. Check out the documentation on https://api.chucknorris.io/ (Links to an external site.) and read how the “random chuck joke from a specific category” endpoint works.
   2. Create chuck_yoda.py and write code that
-    2a.
-Take a random Chuck Norris quote from the science category.
+    <li> Take a random Chuck Norris quote from the science category.</li>
-    2b.
-Change the text “Chuck Norris” with the replace method to I or I am.
+    <li>Change the text “Chuck Norris” with the replace method to I or I am.</li>